 Will the project encroach within the Grassy Waters Preserve?

-The project is located outside of the Grassy Waters Preserve.
+No. The proposed project is being conducted within transportation right of way and is located outside of the Grassy Waters Preserve.
 No improvements or construction will take place within the Preserve boundaries.

-Will stormwater runoff go directly into the Grassy Waters Preserve?
+Will stormwater runoff go into the Grassy Waters Preserve?

-No, the drainage system is designed so that there will be no direct runoff into the Grassy Waters Preserve.
+No, the project has been designed so that there is no direct discharge into the Grassy Waters Preserve.